EgorOrachyov/Berserk/README.md

 ## License

-This project is licensed under MIT license.
-License text could be found in [license file](https://github.com/EgorOrachyov/Berserk/blob/master/LICENSE.md).
+This project licensed under MIT license.
+License text cam be found in [license file](https://github.com/EgorOrachyov/Berserk/blob/master/LICENSE.md).

 ## Also

 If you have any questions, ideas, how to improve/implement something, or you want to contribute to the project, please, feel free to contact me at egororachyov@gmail.com.
-Also you can create an issue or pull request in the repository.
+Also, you can create an issue or pull request in the repository.